 The research is in… social connections are the antidote to anxiety and depression

-Authors: Irene Opper, Maureen Maher and Jane Figgis, Neighbourhood Connect 2019
+Authors: Irene Opper, Maureen Maher, Jane Figgis and Sharon Clifford, Neighbourhood Connect 2023

 Research from Australia and around the world demonstrates that social connections are an important antidote to loneliness, anxiety and depression and that people with good community connections are happier and experience less depression, anxiety and physical health problems.

 Our fast-paced world and the big changes we have seen in how we live, work and play, including the technology revolution, have impacted on our lives in many ways, including a loss of community connection.
 The COVID-19 pandemic lockdowns and public health orders worsened this situation, with one in two Australian survey respondents in 2020 stating they had felt lonelier since the start of the pandemic.1 A decrease in community cohesion and increase in isolation, fear and individualism also occurred.2, 3 Whilst during this time, neighbours were more likely to help each other compared with prior to the pandemic;4 the COVID-19 crisis has had a negative impact on social cohesiveness overall.2, 3

 Our fast paced world and the big changes we have seen in how we live, work and play, including the technology revolution, have impacted on our lives in many ways, including a loss of community connection.